-When does the I-134 become effective?
+When does the I-134 or I-134A become effective?

-The I-134 goes into effect after the parolee has arrived in the United States.
+The I-134 or I-134A would go into effect after the parolee/beneficiary has arrived in the United States.

-When does the I-134 terminate?
+When does the I-134 or I-134A terminate?

-There is no clear date as to when the I-134 obligation terminates.
-In contrast to the I-864, where the affidavit of support terminates upon a specific act-death, naturalization, removal from the United States, earning or being credited with 40 qualifying quarters-no fixed termination exists under the I-134.
+There is no clear date as to when the I-134 or I-134A obligation terminates.
+In contrast to the I-864, where the affidavit of support terminates upon a specific act - death, naturalization, removal from the United States, earning or being credited with 40 qualifying quarters - no fixed termination exists under the I-134 or I-134A.